 These vintage spectacles come with all of the UV, glare, and blue light protection you’d expect from any standard pair of computer glasses.
 However, they also look like they are straight out of the 1970s.
 Lucky for you, the ’70s are totally back in style.
 With multiple levels of magnification, these glasses are great for reading on the computer, reading on our phone, and for just about every other type of reader out there.

 A lot of these eyeglass companies tend to focus on the harmful blue light emitted from computers, so it’s easy to forget that any LED screen can cause eye strain and blurred vision.
 These gaming glasses will protect your eyes during those seemingly endless gaming sessions.
-Though they can also be used for reading if you find yourself in front of a computer screen trying to read an article.
+They can also be used for reading if you find yourself in front of a computer screen trying to read an article.

 If you’re an avid reader, you’re probably looking for something that helps you look the part.
 The partially rimless thinner metal frames on this particular set of computer reading glasses are perfect for proper protection against digital eye strain.
-Plus they make you look make you look like you’re an expert doing expert things.
+Plus, they make you look like you’re an expert doing expert things.
 Short of having a monocle or an eyeglass, wearing these to do all of your reading is one of the best ways to look like you know what you’re about.